SHOWING 1 - 1 OF 1 RESULTS

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code must be included.
 The operator can be reached at commercial 719-567-1110.
 Please note that long distance charges may be incurred.

-Borinqueneer's Gate: (Main Gate on PR28)- Service members who arrive at the Luis Muniz Marin International Airport in Carolina will need to take a taxi or Uber to Fort Buchanan, AL. ALL valid installation access credentials, MWR and VHIC cards will be accepted at the Borinqueneer's Gate from 6:00am to 9:00pm daily to access the installation.
-VHIC and MWR cardholders, as well as Retirees and their dependents are permitted on base ONLY Wednesdays to Sundays and restricted from accessing the base on Mondays and Tuesdays.
+Borinqueneer's Gate: (Main Gate on PR28)- Service members who arrive at the Luis Muniz Marin International Airport in Carolina will need to take a taxi or Uber to Fort Buchanan, PR.
+ALL valid installation access credentials, VHIC and MWR cardholders, as well as Retirees and their dependents are permitted on base.
+Disable Veterans may bring one (1) authorized person to assist them to shop at either the Commissary or the Exchange.
+Appropriated paperwork and clearance will be vetted at the Visitor Control Center (VCC).

 SPC Vega Gate is open Monday to Saturday from 6:00am to 6:00pm and is closed Sundays and Federal holidays.
-Access to this gate is ONLY for Service members , Common Access Card (CAC) cardholders, selected personnel from the Puerto Rico National Guard (NG) supporting COVID-19 operations, and Fort Buchanan housing residents with yellow identification cards.
-Uniform wear is not required.
+Access to this gate is open to all authorized personnel with valid installation access credentials.

 The mission of Fort Buchanan is to provide Caribbean-wide support to the Department of Defense, support SOCSOUTH restationing, serve as a Power Support, Power Projection Platform by planning, preparing and executing mobilization, receive and integrate U.S. Army South, provide Base Operations support, and develop and execute contingency plans.